eye-division/kindle-co-ed/_posts/2018-09-09-news--insights-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 ---
-title: |-
+title: >-
-  'Supporting the supporters' of vulnerable children: a view through the  kaleidoscope
+  NEWS & INSIGHTS: 'Supporting the supporters' of vulnerable children: a view through the  kaleidoscope
 date: 2018-09-09 15:21:00
 categories:
   - News